 - Descriptive clauses should be set off by em dashes—not double hyphens or en dashes (for example — double hyphens are incorrect).
 There should be no spaces before and after the em dash.

-- The RRPE practice is to use present tense (not future tense) when describing what the paper does or intends to do.
+- Verb tenses: the RRPE practice is to use present tense (not future tense) when describing what the paper does or intends to do.
 Pay attention to verb tenses—they should be as consistent as possible throughout the paper.

-- Footnotes should be numbered consecutively throughout the text, and should include only material that cannot be included in the text.
+- Footnotes should be numbered consecutively throughout the text, and should include only material that cannot be included in the text (the RRPE does not use footnotes solely for citations—see #10 below).
 The first line of the footnote is not indented.

 - Block quotes are generally used for quotations longer than 4 lines or 70 words.
 A colon precedes a block quote: